theforeman/forklift/docs/development.md

 #### Custom local files

-You can have files automatically copied over to the working user's home directory (e.g. `~/vagrant`) when spinning up a `centos7-katello-devel` or `centos7-katello-devel-stable` box.
-To do so, add any files you want to be copied over to your development box to `user_devel_env_files/` found in forklift's root directory
+You can have files automatically copied over to the target user's home directory when spinning up a `centos7-katello-devel` or `centos7-katello-devel-stable` box.
+Here are the steps to specify custom files to be copied over:

+1. Create the directoy `user_devel_env_files/` in Forklift's root directory.
+2. Add any files you want to be copied over to your development box to `user_devel_env_files/`

 The directory `user_devel_env_files/` is ignored by git so the files won't be checked into version control.
-The files added to `user_devel_env_files/` will be copied over to `~/vagrant` on the development VM when it is created or provisioned.
+The files added to `user_devel_env_files/` will be copied over to the target user's home directory on the development VM when it is created or provisioned.

-As an example, you can keep dotfiles such as `.bashrc` in this directory.
+As an example, you can keep sensitive files you don't want in version control here.

 #### Custom files from git repo

-A git repo's contents can be copied to the working user's home directory (e.g. `~/vagrant`) when spinning up a `centos7-katello-devel` or `centos7-katello-devel-stable` box.
+A git repo's contents can be copied to the target user's home directory when spinning up a `centos7-katello-devel` or `centos7-katello-devel-stable` box.
 This can be done by specifying the `customize_home_git_repo` ansible variable.
 For example:

 ```
 centos7-katello-devel-stable: